trustdan/homepage/README.md

 ### Netlify Deployment

+1. Push your repository to GitHub
+2. Log in to Netlify and click "New site from Git"
+3. Choose your repository
+4. Configure:
+   - Build command: (leave blank)
+   - Publish directory: gravitational-particles.go-main
+5. Click "Deploy site"

-The included `netlify.toml` file is already configured for deployment.
-Connect your GitHub repository to Netlify and it will automatically deploy when you push changes.
+The included `netlify.toml` file is already configured for deployment, so Netlify will automatically use these settings.

 ## Customization